 How Many People Fit in This Cabin?

-It is possible to fit up to 4 people in an inside cabin like this one, and I have done it in the past.
+It is possible to fit up to 4 people into some inside cabins like this one, and I have done it in the past.

-If a cabin is designed for 3 or 4 people, the extra people will either have bunk beds or be on a sofa bed.
+If a cabin is designed for 3 or 4 people, the extra people will either have extra “Pullman beds” that pull down from the ceiling or be on a sofa bed.

 Sharing a cabin like this with 3 other people definitely isn’t easy and I’d only recommend it for a short amount of time, or if you are cruising with kids.